trainman419/namniart.com/_posts/2018-09-xx-multimeter-part-17.markdown

 Aliasing occurs when two processes overlap at constant intervals; for example a 500Hz switching regulator frequency would be 1/4 of the 2MHz modulator frequency, and could cause 1 in every 4 ADC samples to land on a significant peak or trough of the power supply ripple, which would cause the power supply noise to be over-represented in the final ADC sample.

+Typically, ADCs will have an analog low-pass filter at half the sample rate to filter out high-frequency noise; this filter would also help filter out power noise from other components, but it probably won't help with noise induced within the ADC.
+For an ADC sampling rate of 32k samples per second, the [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) states the the cutoff frequency should be set at half of the sampling rate; in this case that will be 16kHz.

 ### LTC6078 Power Noise

 The LTC6078 has a power supply rejection ratio of 97 dB, but it drops to zero around 4MHz:

 ![LTC6078 PSRR vs Frequency](/media/2018/08/27/LTC6078_PSRR.png)

+Since the ADC will have a low-pass filter on the input, we only need to worry about noise rejection in the LTC6078 up to the cutoff frequency of 16kHz.

-At 100kHz and above, the PSRR is only about 20dB, or a reduction of only about 10x between ripple on the power supply and ripple in the op-amp's output.
-This means that a power supply ripple as small as about 1uV would be output as ripple of 100nV, and could appear in the ADC output.
+At 16kHz and above, the PSRR is only about 25dB, or a reduction of about 17x between ripple on the power supply and ripple in the op-amp's output.
+This means that a power supply ripple as small as about 1.7uV would be output as ripple of 100nV, and could appear in the ADC output.

+Reducing the cutoff frequency to 10kHz would result in a PSRR of about 40dB, which is a 100x reduction in power supply ripple, and puts the maximum power supply ripple at 10uV.

+Power supply ripple for switching supplies is typically in the 250kHz to 1MHz range, so either of these filters will probably be acceptable.

-## Filter
+## Power Filter

 It looks like the analog portion of the MSP430 can draw as much as 10mA.
 Each 24-bit ADC can draw a maximum of 1mA, not counting the current required to run the voltage reference.
 The 10-bit ADC can draw a maximum of 185uA, including the current required to run the voltage reference.
+Combined with 160uA for the LTC6078, the total current for the precision analog side of the circuit is about 11mA.

+TI has a nice whitepaper on [Filtering Techniques: Isolating Analog and Digital Power Supplies in TI’s PLL-Based CDC Devices](http://www.ti.com/lit/an/scaa048/scaa048.pdf), which describes common power filtering techniques and recommends a ferrite bead and ceramic capacitor filter between the digital and analog supplies.